SpirosDR1/Qubex-Sentinel/README.md

 ## Status

-- **Live today:** ML-DSA-87 benchmark + stateless verification API with signed attestations.
+- **Live today:** ML-DSA-87 benchmark + stateless verification API with signed attestations and a persistent attestation identity.
-- **In progress:** persistent attestation identity, institutional integration path.
+- **In progress:** institutional integration path.
 - **Research:** zero-knowledge proof of correct verification.

 Direction, not a promise of dates: enterprise verification API →